 Hard Skills vs. Soft Skills: What's the Difference?

 During the job application and interview process, employers look for applicants with two skill sets: hard skills and soft skills.
-What is the difference between these types of skills?
-Review information on hard and soft skills, with examples of each.
+Successful candidates will make sure to put both sets of skills on display.
+In order to do so, it helps to understand the difference between these two types of skills.
+Get definitions and examples of hard and soft skills, along with tips for how to showcase them throughout the job application process.

 The Difference Between Hard Skills and Soft Skills